jadecipher/vdp16-sample-game/README.md

 CI is not about testing per se – it's about _continuously integrating_ your changes into the live application, instead of periodically _releasing_ new versions.
 CI tools can not only test your code, but then automatically deploy your app.
 Boilermaker comes with a `.travis.yml` configuration almost ready for deployment; follow these steps to complete the job.

-1. Run `git checkout master && git pull && git checkout -b f/trav
+1. Run `git checkout master && git pull && git checkout -b f/travis-deploy` (or use some other new branch name).
+2. Un-comment the bottom part of `.travis.yml` (the `before_deploy` and `deploy` sections)
+3. Add your Heroku app name to `deploy.app`, where it says "YOUR HEROK